 Successful Resolution Strategies

 After quitting smoking, losing weight comes in second for the most popular New Years Resolution.
-January is a difficult time of year to make changes due to the weather and coming off of the holiday season.
+With the cold weather, and end of the holiday season, January is a difficult time of year to make a big change in your life.
 Sadly, the majority of people fail at their goals within the first few months.
-To prevent failure, plan for success.
+However, planning for success can help prevent failure.

 - Set goals that are realistic, not just dreams